 Part of Avebury's living legacy is of course the effect produced by the sculptures.
 The very existence of sculpture at Avebury is controversial.
 Some archaeologists deny that the stones incorporate any man made images at all.
 But the visitor to the site can hardly escape the feeling that there are faces all around.
 It is hard to avoid the conclusion that neolithic sculptors took raw sarsen stones that had some natural resemblance to figures in their folklore, and then modified the stones minutely and subtly to bring out characters under different lights and at different times of the year.
 The more imaginative visitor can easily believe that they are continually surrounded by neolithic gods, spirits, icons, heroes, fertility symbols, animals, star-gazers and constellation figures.
 At night the restraining reason of the day is no longer a fetter on our minds, and the ancestors and their pantheon of characters seem ever present.

-I hope that my photographs contain some echoes at least of these mystical accompaniments, but I am anxious that my work not be seen as a catalogue of stones, but instead an attempt to celebrate the intimacy, scale and diversity of the monuments, their congruity with nature and the ancestors' celebration of the feminine creative force that they so clearly worshipped.
+I hope that my photographs contain some echoes at least of these mystical accompaniments, but I am anxious that my work not be seen as a catalogue of stones.
+Rather it is a personal attempt to explore and celebrate the intimacy, scale and diversity of the monuments, their congruity with nature and what remains of the ancestors' mythological heritage - a heritage presided over by the feminine creative force that they so clearly worshipped.